 Modern Craft Workshop is the North Cornwall studio of potter Rebecca Proctor.
-Thrown on a wheel using local stoneware clay, each piece of her tableware is a celebration of hard work, handwork, and quality.
-The pottery is strong yet fairly simple, perfect for use either at home or in a busy restaurant.
+Thrown on a wheel using local stoneware clays, each piece is clean and simple with natural character.
+The pots are strong and functional, designed for use either at home or in a busy restaurant.

 For all enquiries please contact firstname.lastname@example.org